Skip to main content

 Overview

-The Phone Tree, also known as an Interactive Voice Response (IVR) system is a smart call automation tool in HyperConnect that helps businesses intelligently manage incoming calls.
-It enables automated call handling through a structured set of options, allowing callers to interact via keypad inputs or voice commands.
+Phone Tree in HyperConnect is an Interactive Voice Response (IVR) system that automates the handling of incoming calls.
+It allows businesses to offer a structured, self-service experience by letting callers to interact using keypad inputs or voice commands.
 This streamlines routing, improves responsiveness, and enhances the caller experience, while also reducing the need for manual intervention in routine scenarios.

 Key benefits